Revelation 15-16. Wrath is poured out on the world with a mighty hand and an outstretched arm, culminating in the great Day of the Lord.

 Fire is now involved in the judgement.
 ‘Conquered from [ek] the beast’ is grammatically clipped, but the vision parallels that of the multitude ‘from every nation … coming from the great tribulation’ (Rev 7:14; cf. 16:13, where the verb of motion is also omitted).
-Here those standing before the throne on Mount Zion are Israelis, having conquered because they refused to bow before the image of the beast or receive his mark, even on pain of death.
+They have conquered because they refused to bow before the image of the beast or receive his mark, even on pain of death.
+Therefore they stand on the sea, which is solid; they stand before the throne.
 Like the 144,000, they are safe in heaven.

 The Pentateuch records two songs of Moses: one in which he celebrated Yahweh’s triumph over Pharaoh (Ex 15) and one in which, just before Israel entered the Promised Land, he foretold the nation’s prosperity, unfaithfulness, exile and final deliverance (Deut 32).
 The song of triumph is in mind.
 As God’s servant (Ex 14:31), and as though he were God himself (Ex 7:1), Moses inflicted misery on a country that had made Israel’s life a misery.
 The Lamb too was a ‘servant of God’ (Isa 53:7, Mark 10:45), acting with his full authority.
 Now he brings down judgement on the beast-Pharaoh.
 Those who have conquered through the power of the Lamb sing a new song (of which we are given an excerpt) from a position after death, figuratively on the other side of the Red Sea.
 It is from there that they observe God’s judgement of his enemies.